 Akiba-Schechter has always been a school that values community.
 When students are part of a community, they feel part of something larger than themselves.
 This is a powerful feeling, because it encourages them to think more broadly about how their actions make an impact on others—promoting kindness, compassion, and a commitment to action.

-We all knew how reassuring it would be for 1st graders to hold an older buddy’s hand as they entered Loeb Hall, with over 100 children, to eat breakfast that first Rosh Chodesh of the year.
-What we didn’t anticipate was how beneficial being the older buddy was for our older students.
-Before we initiated the Program, our upperclassmen would tend to want to sit among their own age groups during Rosh Chodesh breakfasts.
+When we began the buddy program several years ago, we knew it would be reassuring for 1st graders to hold an older buddy’s hand entering Loeb Hall on the first Rosh Chodesh of the year, when more than 100 children have breakfast together.
+We were pleasantly surprised how beneficial being a younger child's buddy was for our 7th/8th graders.
+Before we initiated the Buddy Program, our upperclassmen tended to sit among themselves during Rosh Chodesh breakfasts.
 What 13-year-old wouldn’t?
-As older buddies, they became leaders for a younger cohort.
-In fact, when assigned their buddies for the year—a much-awaited and exciting moment—these older students ask all sorts of questions: “What will I say?”, “How can I make a 1st grader feel comfortable?”, “What if my buddy cries?”
+As older buddies, however, they became leaders for a younger cohort.
+In fact, when assigned their buddies for the year—a much-awaited and exciting moment—these older students ask all sorts of questions: “What will I say?” - “How can I make a 1st grader feel comfortable?” - “What if my buddy cries?”
 In essence, they’re thinking like adults.
-After each of the “buddy” events, not only do our 1st and 2nd graders look with adoring eyes at their older friends, but our 6th though 8th graders also stand a little taller.
+After every “buddy” events, not only do our 1st and 2nd graders look with adoring eyes at their older friends, but our 7th/8th graders also stand a little taller.

 Perhaps the best part of the Buddy Program is that top-down scheduled events have encouraged bottom-up, organic relationships between older and younger students, so that the fabric of our school—indeed, our community—is authentic, sustainable, and strong.